ZviRosenfeld/GeneticAlgorithmEngine/README.md

 ### Tutorial

 You can find a tutorial on using an environment [here](https://github.com/ZviRosenfeld/GeneticAlgorithmEngine/wiki/Using-an-Environment).
-The tutorial's full source code (alone with a poorly designed GUI) is located [here](/EnvironmentGui).
+The tutorial's full source code (alongside a poorly designed GUI) is located [here](/EnvironmentGui).